yudhanjaya/GalaxyGen/README.md

 # GalaxyGen

 This code generates a fictional universe with stars, planets, and civilizations, and exports the generated data to CSV files.
+Repl here: https://replit.com/@YudhanjayaWije1/Galaxy-Gen?v=1

 V1 is the deprecated older version, which I initally wrote in R and tried to visualize in JS.

 This version (universe.js) outputs universe.csv and civilizations.csv.